 When to visit Bamboo Forest, Maui?

+When planning your trip to Hawaii, you must consider the weather and seasons.
 Given the impact weather has on the landscape, is there a best time to visit the area?
 I’d say so.

 Maui gets the most rainfall during winter (November to March).
 Although the rain doesn’t often last long, it can make the terrain difficult for hikers.
 For instance, it can make the rocky areas around waterfalls slippery and lead to flash flooding and rockfalls.
 That said, I advise you to avoid visiting Maui in winter.